-According to Planned Parenthood, birth control pills are considered 99 percent effective when they are taken correctly.
 So, only about one out of every one hundred women who take birth control pills will get pregnant while taking them as prescribed.

 However, many women have trouble remembering to take them at the same time every day, or may take them with other medications that interfere with their effectiveness, such as antibiotics.
 Or, they may have other medical conditions that prevent birth control pills from limiting a woman's fertility.
 In these instances, pregnancy can occur.